RasaHQ/rasa/docs/docs/reference/rasa/nlu/components.md

  | persist(file_name: Text, model_dir: Text) -> Optional[Dict[Text, Any]]
 ```

-Persist this component to disk for future loading.
+Persists this component to disk for future loading.

 **Arguments**: